Staff and Courts

 - We put a little bit of water on the courts at night during The Championships to help the grass survive

-- 1 ton of grass seed is used each year.
+- Nine tonnes of grass seed is used each year.

 - All courts re-lined, rolled and mown daily during The Championships.